Home » Dessert Recipes » Chocolate Cake Pops

 • Refrigerate the dough for about 30 minutes.
 This will make the cake pops easier to form into balls.

-• Use a small cookie scoop to measure the dough to form the balls.
-A cookie scoop will help to make all of the cake pops the same size.
-Roll the mixture between the palms of your hands to make an even round ball.
+• Use a small cookie scoop to form evenly sized balls.
+A cookie scoop helps to ensure all the cake pops are the same size.
+Roll the mixture gently between the palms of your hands to make an even round ball.
 Place on wax paper or parchment paper covered cookie sheet.
-(Makes 45-50 balls)

 • Dip the tip of a lollipop stick into the melted chocolate, then insert into the center of the cake balls.
 Insert a little less than halfway.